Particle Production by Time-Varying Dark Energy and the End of Cosmic Expansion: Particle Production Mechanisms

 and

-where $\rho_\text{DR}$ is the dark radiation density, and $\Upsilon$ is the source of thermal friction from particle production.
+which can arise from microphysics such as sphaleron production due to an axion-like coupling \cite{DER}, as reviewed in Sec. \ref{sec:sub:TD}.
+Here, $\rho_\text{DR}$ is the dark radiation density, and $\Upsilon$ is the source of dissipation due to particle production.
 The form of $\Upsilon$ depends on the particle production mechanism.
 Eq. (\ref{phi}) can be equivalently expressed as the equation of motion for the scalar field:

 where we see that the scalar field is now affected by Hubble friction from cosmic expansion (anti-friction during contraction), $3H\dot\varphi$, and thermal friction from particle production, $\Upsilon\dot\varphi$.